AnanthanJS/nasa-react-app/README.md

 Technologies Used
 - React
-- Axios (or Fetch API) for API calls
+- Fetch API for API calls
 - React Bootstrap (optional) for styling and responsiveness

 NASA API Key